quantis/activeRecord/README.markdown

     // Find the profile associated with the user
     $profile = $user->profile()->find_one();

-By default, Paris assumes that the foreign key column on the related table has the same name as the current (base) table, with `_id` appended.
-In the example above, Paris will look for a foreign key column called `user_id` on the table used by the `Profile` class.
+By default, Dakota assumes that the foreign key column on the related table has the same name as the current (base) table, with `_id` appended.
+In the example above, Dakota will look for a foreign key column called `user_id` on the table used by the `Profile` class.
 To override this behaviour, add a second argument to your `has_one` call, passing the name of the column to use.

 #### Has many ####

 One-to-many relationships are implemented using the `has_many` method.
 For example, say we have a `User` model.
 Each user has several `Post` objects.
 The `user` table should be associated with the `post` table.
 To be able to find the posts for a particular user, we should add a method called `posts` to the `User` class (note that the method name here is arbitrary, but should describe the relationship).
-This method calls the protected `has_many` method provided by Paris, passing in the class name of the related objects. **Pass the model class name literally, not a pluralised version**.
+This method calls the protected `has_many` method provided by Dakota, passing in the class name of the related objects. **Pass the model class name literally, not a pluralised version**.
 The `posts` method should return an ORM instance ready for (optional) further filtering.

     class Post extends Model {
     }